SidRichardsQuantum/Shors_Algorithm_Simulation/README.md

 ### Quantum Gates
 - **Hadamard**: Creates an equal superposition of all states in the first register
-- **Unitary**: Implements modular exponentiation oracle to entangle the registers
+- **Unitary Oracle**: Implements modular exponentiation oracle to entangle the registers
 - **Inverse QFT**: Extracts period information from quantum state

 ### Classical Post-Processing